-The vehicle was a 2010 Ford Escape.
 While driving to the tpa on I-75 approaching the exit for I-4 we slowed for a truck that cut us off.
 Our vehicle shifted down at least two gears which caused the engine to over rev. We tried to speed up, but the engine just reved higher.
 So we slowed while exiting on to the ramp for I-4.
 We were able to get over to the right and pull off the ramp road before getting on to I-4.
 We turned the engine off and sat for a few minutes to compose ourselves.
 I was hoping that the system would reset itself so we could continue.
 We started the engine and we continued to the airport without anymore problem.
 I drove home and for two weeks drove without incident until 8/26/2011.
 The same thing happened as before.
 The engine down shifted about 65 mph and the engine began revving.
 We slowed the vehicle and came to a stop to make a left turn.
 After excelerating we felt the engine over revving before shifting.
 The vehicle is unsafe to drive.
 It is unpredictable as to when a problem will occur.
 Itâ€™s a matter of time before something bad is going to happen.
 We need this problem fixed with assurance that it is truly fixed or we need restitution from Ford for selling us an unsafe vehicle.
-This problem occurred on August 26, 2011.

-VIN of the vehicle was 1FMCU93G99_.
-The vehicle involved is a 2009 Ford Escape.
+The contact owns a 2009 Ford Escape.
 The contact stated that while towing the vehicle with an RV, smoke was seen from the engine compartment.
 The vehicle was taken to the dealer who diagnosed that the automatic transmission was defective and needed to be replaced.
 The contact mentioned that the transmission had been replaced a total of three times.
 The manufacturer was notified of the failure who advised the contact to have th vehicle towed to the dealer.
 The vehicle was not repaired.
 The failure mileage was 14,000 the current mileage was 23,000.
-This issue happened on Thu., Jul.
-28, 2011.

 See all problems of the 2009 Ford Escape.